marcdeb1/lbry-supply-chart/README.md

 # LBRY Supply Chart
 An embeddable chart to see the supply curve of LBRY Credits and mining rewards on the LBRY blokchain.
+It is using chainquery (https://github.com/lbryio/chainquery) to get data from the LBRY blockchain.
 For more information on the LBRY project, visit https://lbry.tech/.

 ## How to use